 Here are the GreenGeeks name servers:

 If your registrar only provides two fields for name server settings (primary and secondary name servers), use the first two name servers in the above list.

 If you have a reseller account you can use the anonymous websitehostserver.net name servers:

 Option 2: Add _acme-challenge Name Server Records to Your DNS

 If you cannot change your name servers to point to GreenGeeks as recommended in option 1, this is the next best way to allow Let’s Encrypt to verify your domain.
-It involves setting up a subdomain named _acme-challenge.
+It involves delegating the _acme-challenge subdomain to our nameservers.

 _acme-challenge.ggexample.com NS: chi-ns1.greengeeks.com

 _acme-challenge.ggexample.com NS: ams-ns1.greengeeks.com